fburic/protein-mgem/README.md

 Ubuntu 18.04, CentOS 7.8 Linux, as well as macOS 10.15 (Catalina) - 12.5.1 (Monterey)

-## TODO: Models and Data
+## Models and Data

-These may be downloaded from Zenodo by running the download scripts in the `model` and `data` directories.
+These may be downloaded from Zenodo by running the respective download scripts:
+`download_models.sh` and `download_data.sh`

 Intermediate large results (such as attention profiles) are stored in their corresponding experiment directory, while initial inputs are kept in `data`.